huningxin/webvr/explainer.md

   if (pose) {
     gl.bindFramebuffer(vrLayer.framebuffer);

-    // Draw each view of the scene to the prescribed viewport.
-Typically if we
+    // Draw each view of the scene to the prescribed viewport. for (let view of vrFrame.views) {
-    // have exclusive access to the device this will draw in stereo, otherwise
-    // it will usually draw in mono. for (let view of vrFrame.views) {
       let viewport = vrLayer.getViewport(view);
       gl.viewport(viewport.x, viewport.y, viewport.width, viewport.height);